hbctraining/variant_analysis/lessons/04_fastqc.md

 vim fastqc_normal.sbatch
 ```

-First, we will add our shebang line, description and `sbatch` directives.
+Now that we have opened up `vim`, we need to enter `insert-mode` by pressing `i`.
+Once in `insert-mode`, we will add our shebang line, description and `sbatch` directives.

 ```
 #!/bin/bash